 The answer depends on several factors, like your industry, role, company policies, and state laws.
 Some employers may overlook a first-time misdemeanor DUI, while others, especially in safety-sensitive industries, take a zero-tolerance approach.

-The first step to securing your position after a DWI or DUI is to research your rights and prepare to protect your employment future!
+The first step to securing your position after a DWI or DUI charge is to research your rights and prepare to protect your employment future!
 Let’s break down all the risks, challenges, and legal options available to help you move forward.

 Employment struggles are one of the biggest non-legal consequences of a DUI.
 Many hiring employers are wary of offenders, refusing to offer them jobs or, in some cases, even terminating current employees with a DUI conviction.